highfidelity/hifi-content/events/bingo/README.md

 ## v2.2 | 2019-02-21_16-00-00 | [commit 419c111](https://github.com/highfidelity/hifi-content/commits/419c111)

-- Bingo players can now see all of the numbers that were called in a round in their Card app
+- Bingo players can now see all of the numbers that were called in a round in their Card app.

 ## v2.1 | 2019-02-20_15-28-00 | [commit 9070468](https://github.com/highfidelity/hifi-content/commits/9070468)